naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-Why did the IT technician become a lifeguard?
-He wanted to troubleshoot the pool of problems!
+Why did the IT technician become a magician?
+He wanted to troubleshoot the disappearing acts!
 ```

 ![lmao gif](docs/assets/images/lmao.gif)